 Length: These kraits grow to 1.9 to just over 2 meters, though most found are under 2 meters.

 Habitat: Lowlands and hilly rain forest type habitat.
-The last 4 of these snakes I saw were all found at less than 200 meters elevation.
+The last four of these snakes I saw were all found at less than 200 meters elevation.

 Food: Some say the red headed kraits eat more frogs, lizards, eggs, and rodents than other snakes.
 Probably they are opportunistic and eat whatever presents itself.

-Defensive Behavior: In the 4 snakes examined – none struck out, none attempted to bite at all.
+Defensive Behavior: Of the four snakes examined – none struck out, none attempted to bite at all.
 Note – all but one was handled during daylight hours.

 From the abstract of a recent (2/2010) venom study in Malaysia: Bungarus flaviceps (red-headed krait) venom presents an intravenous LD50 of 0.32 μg/g and exhibits enzymatic activities similar to other Bungarus toxins.
 ELISA cross-reactions between anti-Bungarus flaviceps and a variety of elapid and viperid venoms were observed in the current study.
 Double-sandwich ELISA was highly specific, since anti-B. flaviceps serum did not cross-react with any tested venom, indicating that this assay can be used for species diagnosis in B. flaviceps bites.
 In the indirect ELISA, anti-B. flaviceps serum cross-reacted moderately with three different Bungarus venoms (9-18%) and Notechis scutatus venom, but minimally with other elapid and viperid toxins.
 The results indicated that B. flaviceps venom shares common epitopes with other Bungarus species as well as with N. scutatus.
 The lethality of the B. flaviceps venom was neutralized effectively by antiserum prepared against B. candidus and B. flaviceps toxins and a commercial bivalent elapid antivenom prepared against B. multicinctus and Naja naja atra venoms, but was not neutralized by commercial antivenoms prepared against Thai cobra, king cobra and banded krait.
 These data also suggested that the major lethal toxins of B. flaviceps venom are similar to those found in B. multicinctus and B. candidus venoms.

-Notes: I have seen 4 of these kraits, and they are quite incredible to find in the wild considering how rare they are.
-The Bungarus flaviceps has not been studied very well, and I suspect that most of the information on Wikipedia and other information sources has been generalized from other Thailand kraits like the Blue Krait (Bungarus candidus) and Many Banded Krait (Bungarus multicinctus) because the wording seems too similar.
+Notes: I have seen four of these kraits, and they are quite incredible to find in the wild considering how rare they are.
+The Bungarus flaviceps has not been studied very well, and I suspect that most of the information on Wikipedia and other information sources has been generalized from other Thailand kraits like the Blue Krait (Bungarus candidus) and Many Banded Krait (Bungarus multicinctus) because the wording seems too similar to be by chance.

-These snakes have not been studied well in captivity or in the wild.
-They are not known to bite during daytime, but, be exceptionally careful when handling them.
+These snakes have not been studied well in captivity or in the wild, except for the previously mentioned study in which the kraits lived surprisingly long.
+Usually the red-headed krait dies quickly in captivity.
+These kraits are not known to bite during daytime, but, be exceptionally careful when handling them.

 Substrate: Best?
 Leaves and something large to hide under – wood is best, rocks, something solid.